Twingate-Solutions/terraform-scripts/aws/ec2/README.md

 # Acknowledgements / limitations
 * When running this script as is, using the default AWS NAT gateway, Peer-to-Peer connections will not work.
-AWS's default NAT gateway does not currently support direct connect.
+Using peer-to-peer in AWS to expose resources securely is challenging as the default NAT gateway is not NAT traversal-friendly.
 An alternative, cost-effective solution is to use [Cohesive's VNS3 NATe](https://www.cohesive.net/vns3/cloud-nat/).

 # How to use the script
 1. AWS Credentials (export or terraform.tfvars)